Jish80/Kaggle-Credit-Card-Fraud/README.md

-Analysis based on the Kaggle Dataset from https://www.kaggle.com/dalpozz/creditcardfraud
+Analysis based on the Kaggle Dataset from https://www.kaggle.com/dalpozz/creditcardfraud the code was written in a python notebook on python 3.6 using libraries: Seaborn, matplotlib, pandas, numpy, sci-kit learn

+Data in the notebook needs to be changed to your local location

 Features information had already been transformed by the data owner through PCA